 The NYU Mediation Organization (NMO) is dedicated to spreading and implementing mediation as an effective tool of conflict resolution, both within New York University School of Law and the broader legal and general community.
 NMO serves to not only encourage mediation, but to provide NYU Law students an opportunity to mediate in real life contexts.
 The NYU Mediation Organization is designed to offer students a hands-on experience by mediating real disputes arising between real parties, while at the same time relieving the heavy load on overburdened courthouses.

-At the beginning of the Fall and Spring semesters, students (1st, 2nd, or 3rd years and LL.M.s) enter a lottery for the limited number of mediation positions NMO offers.
 If you would like to participate or have questions, please contact us through our "Contact Us" page.